An inexact variable metric proximal linearization method for composite optimization on manifolds: Riemannian inexact VMPL method

 which along with $\widehat{\Theta}_k(x^k)=\Theta(x^k)$ implies that $\widehat{\Theta}_k$ is a local majorization of $\Theta$ at $x^k$.

-Choose a linear operator $\mathcal{Q}_k:\mathbb{X}\to\mathbb{X}$ with $\mathcal{Q}_k\succ\overline{L}_k\mathcal{I}$ for the subproblem \eqref{init-subprob}.
-The above discussion means that $\Theta_k(\cdot-x^k)$ is a local majorization of $\Theta$ at $x^k$, i.e., $\Theta(\cdot)\le\Theta_k(\cdot-x^k)$ and $\Theta(x^k)=\Theta_k(0)$.
-Inspired by this and Proposition \ref{prop-retract}, our method first seeks a direction $v^k\in T_{x^k}\mathcal{M}$ satisfying a certain decrease by solving \eqref{init-subprob} inexactly, and then moves the iterate $x^k$ along the direction $v^k$ in a full step and retracts $x^k+v^k$ onto the manifold $\mathcal{M}$ with a retraction $R$.
+Now choose a linear operator $\mathcal{Q}_k:\mathbb{X}\to\mathbb{X}$ with $\mathcal{Q}_k\succ\overline{L}_k\mathcal{I}$ for the subproblem \eqref{init-subprob}.
+Note that $\Theta_k(\cdot-x^k)=\widehat{\Theta}(\cdot)$, so the above discussion means that $\Theta_k(\cdot-x^k)$ is a local majorization of $\Theta$ at $x^k$.
+Inspired by this and Proposition \ref{prop-retract} (ii), our method first seeks a direction $v^k\in T_{x^k}\mathcal{M}$ satisfying a certain decrease by solving \eqref{init-subprob} inexactly, and then moves the iterate $x^k$ along the direction $v^k$ in a full step and retracts $x^k+v^k$ onto the manifold $\mathcal{M}$ with a retraction $R$.
 The resulting $R_{x^k}(v^k)$ serves as the new iterate.
-Consider that the threshold $\overline{L}_k$ for some $f$ and $F$ is usually unavailable.
-Our method at each iteration formulates a PD linear operator $\mathcal{Q}_k$ by searching for a tight upper estimation of $\overline{L}_k$ and solves inexactly the associated problem \eqref{init-subprob} synchronously.
-An easily implementable criterion is adopted for the inexact solution $v^k\in T_{x^k}\mathcal{M}$ of \eqref{init-subprob}, which ensures the practicality of the proposed algorithm.
-The inexact computation of strongly convex subproblems, constructed with a proximal linearization of $\Theta$, forms the cornerstone of our method.
-This interprets why it is called a Riemannian inexact VMPL method, whose iterations are described as follows.
+Consider that for some $f$ and $F$ the threshold $\overline{L}_k$ is usually unavailable.
+Our method at each iteration formulates a PD linear operator $\mathcal{Q}_k$ by searching for a tight upper estimation of $\overline{L}_k$ and meanwhile solves inexactly the associated problem \eqref{init-subprob}.
+Among others, an implementable criterion is proposed for the inexact solution $v^k\in T_{x^k}\mathcal{M}$ of \eqref{init-subprob}.
+The inexact solving of strongly convex subproblems, constructed with a proximal linearization of $\Theta$, forms the cornerstone of our method.
+This interprets why it is called a Riemannian inexact VMPL method.
+Its iteration steps are described as follows.